-They could be very close to a breakthrough or an important destination in their journey and these wounds are just being brought to the surface as God is trying to deal with them — for their benefit and breakthrough.
+They could be very close to a breakthrough or an important destination in their journey and these wounds are just being brought to the surface as God is trying to deal with them — for their benefit as well as healing.

-It can be very easy to just get annoyed with them and wash our hands clean, justifying ourselves in the process that it’s their fault and they should just develop some people skills and learn to treat people better.
+It can be very easy to just get annoyed with these people and wash our hands clean, justifying ourselves in the process that it’s their fault and they should just develop some people skills and learn to treat people better.

 I’m not very old, but I’ve been around long enough to notice that whenever someone is very rude to me or puts up a front like they’ve “got everything together”, usually just the opposite proves to be the case.